shlimaka/Set-up-Gitea-Database-and-Dron-by-one-clik/README.md

 File /play_drone.yaml is an ansible playbook which:
 1) Installs and run Drone
 2) Enables HTTPS for Drone
-3) installs Drone Docker Runner
+3) Installs Drone Docker Runner

 **Ansible dependency:**